PawseySC/singularity-containers/_episodes/14-build-intro.md

 ---

-### *Sudo* privileges with Singularity

-Singularity does not allow for privileges escalation.
-In other words, if you are a standard user and you run `singularity`, any command inside the container will be run with the privileges of the standard user, *i.e.* without admin powers.
-If you try and `sudo` from inside the container you will get an error.
-On the other hand, if your user can run with *sudo*, and if you then decide to run Singularity as `sudo singularity`, then you will run any command from inside the container with admin powers.
-This design contributes to making Singularity safe to run on HPC: users without admin rights are unable to escalate their privileges from inside the containers.

-However, when building a container image you might need to install software using commands that require admin rights, *e.g.* `apt get` in Ubuntu/Debian or `yum` in Centos.
-To achieve this, you need to run `sudo singularity build`, implying that you need to carry out your build in a machine where you DO have admin rights.
-Ruling out HPC systems, suitable platforms to build container images can be your laptop, an office workstation, or a virtual machine on the cloud.

 ### Building a basic container

 Singularity can build container images in different formats.
-Let's focus on the Singularity Image Format, *i.e.* the one typically adopted to ship production-ready containers.
+Let's focus on the Singularity Image Format, *SIF*, which is the one typically adopted to ship production-ready containers.
 This example is adapted from this well crafted [Singularity Tutorial](https://github.com/ArangoGutierrez/Singularity-tutorial).

 Let us cd into the appropriate directory: